 ● Retaining quality service techs with competitive pay, excellent company culture, and an attractive benefits package.

 If it ever comes time to sell your auto shop, you'll have a well-trained and loyal tech team on staff.
 Given the critical importance of precision workmanship and quality service in the auto care industry, a solid and dedicated staff is an incredibly attractive selling point.

 Physical Inspections Are Going Digital

 And if you consider any time a car changes owners, whether through being sold, shipped, insured, or repaired, each interaction requires a new examination.
-Most are currently done manually with paper and pen making a digital inspection a more efficient and cost-effective option for businesses.
+Most are done manually with paper and pen, making a digital inspection more efficient and cost-effective for businesses.